infrahq/infra/docs/cli.md

 ### Admin mode

-Running `infra` commands on the host machine or container of the Infra Engine automatically provides **admin** permissions.
+Running `infra` commands on the host machine or container of the Infra automatically provides **admin** permissions.

 This allows you to run commands without having to be logged in from an external client machine.